Ukraine plays special role in France’s Bastille Day parade

 PARIS (AP) — The war in Ukraine has even shaken up Bastille Day, a powerful political, historical and symbolic event in France.

-France celebrated its national holiday Thursday with thousands of French troops marching down the Champs-Elysees avenue alongside allies from Eastern Europe.
-The traditional parade also featured warplanes, military vehicles and a drone in a performance showing off France’s might and its military efforts to support Ukraine.
+France celebrated its national holiday Thursday with thousands of French troops marching down the Champs-Elysees Avenue in Paris alongside allies from Eastern Europe.
+The parade also featured warplanes, military vehicles and a drone in a performance showing off France’s might and its military efforts to support Ukraine.

+In a Bastille Day nationally televised interview, French President Emmanuel Macron warned his compatriots that the worst war that Europe has faced in decades “will continue” and defended Europe’s sanctions strategy.

+“We want to stop this war without getting involved in this war.
+At the same time, we want to do everything so that Russia doesn’t win, so that Ukraine can defend its territory.
+We don’t want a world war,” he said.

-The opening of this year’s Bastille Day parade was designed to demonstrate France’s commitment to NATO and to European allies touched most closely by the war in the wake of Russia’s invasion of Ukraine 20 weeks ago.
+The opening of this year’s Bastille Day parade was designed to demonstrate France’s commitment to NATO and to European allies touched most closely by Russia’s invasion of Ukraine in February.

-Troops from Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Romania, Bulgaria, and Hungary were assigned the front position, bearing their national flags.
-Multinational troops deployed in Romania after the invasion marched after them.
+Troops from Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Romania, Bulgaria and Hungary were assigned the front position, bearing their national flags.
+Multinational troops deployed in Romania after the Russian invasion of Ukraine marched after them.

-Higher-than-usual temperatures baking Paris this week didn’t deter crowds from gathering to watch the parade, surrounded by tight security along the Champs-Elysees.
+The higher-than-usual temperatures baking Paris this week didn’t deter crowds from watching the parade, surrounded by tight security.

+Young people from France’s universal national service program stood and applauded as the parade got underway, happy to be watching the event in person.
+Jinnia Tchamo-Kwahou was one of them, attending for the first time.
+She told The Associated Press that the parade was “ wonderful, majestic and impressive.”
+The 17-year-old daughter of Cameroonian immigrants said she feels “fully French” and embraces “French Republican values” without denying her double heritage.

-On the eve of Bastille Day, French President Emmanuel Macron hailed Ukraine’s unexpected ability to stand up to Russia’s aggression.
-He called for a review of France’s military organization to make it more nimble in the face of changing threats, as well as for a “rethink” of France’s military presence in Africa.
+On the eve of Bastille Day, Macron hailed Ukraine’s unexpected ability to stand up to Russia’s aggression.
+He called for a review of France’s military organization to make it more nimble in the face of changing threats.

 “Each and every one of us was struck by the Ukrainian nation’s moral strength that allowed it to hold on despite an initially unfavorable balance of power,” Macron told French military brass Wednesday night.